mannie/EventStreamer/README.md

     docker run --interactive --tty --rm streamer
     ```
 #### Azure Container Instances
 * Create an Azure Container Registry via the portal; the script assumes a registry of name `` so feel free to update the following commands with the appropriate reference.
 * Run the following commands to push the container into Azure:
     ```sh
+    registry=address.to.registry # example streamer.azurecr.io

-    docker login manniecontainerdemo.azurecr.io
+    sudo docker login $registry
-    docker tag streamer manniecontainerdemo.azurecr.io/streamer
+    sudo docker tag streamer $registry/streamer
-    docker push manniecontainerdemo.azurecr.io/streamer
+    sudo docker push $registry/streamer
     ```
 * Create an Azure Container Instance resource in Azure and provide the details for your private registry.
     Upon deployment, the container should automatically start executing.